Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 ## 4. LGA Area Comparison

-The following table presents the LGA names and their corresponding area values.
+The following table presents the LGA names gotten from the polygon and the area compiled from external sources.
+The discrepancy as seen is small

 | LGA | Area (km²) | Area (m²) |
 |---|---:|---:|